-The company operates in a global industry in which the constantly changing framework conditions require flexible employees who are dynamic and willing to adapt and learn.
-The Board of Directors would like to take this opportunity to praise the employees’ efforts, their understanding of the need for an operational focus which targets results, and their willingness to adapt to change throughout the entire organisation.
-The Board of Directors would like to thank all employees for their hard work in 2017.
+As in previous years, the Board of Directors would like to take this opportunity to praise the employees' efforts, their understanding of the need for a results-oriented operational focus and for their willingness to adapt to change throughout the organisation.

 Lerøy's main activities are in Norway, but we trade with numerous countries worldwide.
 It is therefore important for us to ensure that all our activities comply with our set of values.

 Lerøy Seafood Group is a corporation involved in global business and working relationships with suppliers and subcontractors worldwide.
 In order to safeguard all our activities, we have drawn up a set of values that apply to us and our partners in our daily work.
 Our ethical code of conduct has been reviewed by the Board of Directors and implemented in every Group company.
 The Group is responsible for ensuring that the ethical code of conduct is put into practice, but each employee also bears an individual responsibility to follow the code of conduct when carrying out tasks for the Group.
 The company management is responsible for ensuring full implementation of and compliance with the ethical code of conduct.